matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

       <span class="card-title">Core Principles</span>
         <p>
          <ul>
-          <li> Do to digital works as you would to any art work: identify, catalog, describe, treat, document, and track </li>
+          <li> Do to digital works as you would to any artwork: identify, catalog, describe, treat, document and track </li>
           <li> Be prepared to be unprepared: the necessary skills evolve constantly and will be found both within and beyond your walls </li>
           <li> Build storage for your present collection but lay groundwork for the future </li>
           <li> The budget to build collection storage is nothing without the budget to sustain it</li>
           <li>Digital collections require active maintenance and will not survive passive storage</li>
         </ul>